giftchule12/google-homepage/README.md

 Learned how to use git branching and pull requests.

 # Overview
-Produced a google homepage that looks similar to the actual one, code can be refactored by removing unnecesary lines of code or  can be restructered as well.
+Produced a google homepage that looks similar to the actual one, code can be refactored by removing unnecesary lines of code or can be restructered.
+The page is not mobile freindly :-(